Dual Credit Courses

 This course introduces nursing majors to the practice of nursing as they explore nursing as a verb and a noun.
 As the student explores their vocation as a Christian nurse, foundational concepts studied include caring, compassionate accompaniment, advocacy, and scope of practice.
 Ethics in health care is introduced.

-PSYC 201 Introduction to Psychology (3 credits)
+PSYC 201 Introduction to Psychology (3 credits), FALL

 Explaining human behavior is a wonderfully complex task, and this course introduces students to the scientific study of topics such as memory, personality, development, social influence, disorders, and others.
 Along the way, we will use a bio-psycho-social (spiritual) model to frame our study and will compare a biblical perspective on being human to several historical perspectives in psychology.

-PSYC 204 Lifespan Development (3 credits)
+PSYC 204 Lifespan Development (3 credits), SPRING

 This course studies the growth and maturation of persons throughout the entire lifespan, including examination of physical, cognitive, personality, social changes, faith development, and other developmental tasks.
 This course will also focus on evaluating the theoretical issues and descriptive information portraying the growth of an individual from conception through late adulthood.
 Students will develop a biblically informed vision of who we are as image-bearers of God and what it means to be humans living in God’s creation.